microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 For some of the samples shown in the present study, namely those with metal implants it is also not feasible to produce histological slices.

 > At this stage, I think these major comments should first be addressed before more minor comments would be commented on.

+We hope that we were able address the major comments of this reviewer and are looking forward to hear about the minor comments to implement those appropriately into our work.